 - Exercises to help strengthen the intrinsic or “core” muscles within the foot

 - Use of silicone toe separators (image on left) to promote stretching the toes out to their correct position

 - Joint mobilisation using hands on therapy for improved joint motion

 - Massage therapy to loosen tight muscles

 - Footwear advice to accommodate the toes comfortably

 - Tidying up of hard skin and corns associated with bunions

 Conservative options are first line therapy for Podiatrists.
-Your Podiatrist will run through a full assessment with to see to see your unique contributing factors for developing a bunion, and will put together a plan to target each contributing factor to reduce pain and improve the joint position.
+Your Podiatrist will run through a full assessment to see your unique contributing factors for developing a bunion, and will put together a plan to target each contributing factor to reduce pain and improve the joint position.